-While there is a general framework which can be used to show that a given class $\K$ is Ramsey~\cite{Hubicka2016}, the situation is very different in the context of big Ramsey degrees as there are still only a handful of structures where big Ramsey degrees are understood.
+While there is a general framework which can be used to show that a given class $\K$ is Ramsey~\cite{Hubicka2016}, the situation is very different in the context of big Ramsey degrees as, despite the recent rapid progress, only relatively few types of structures have big Ramsey degrees of their \Fraisse{} limits understood.
 The main difference is the lack of an infinite variant of the (Ne\v set\v ril and R\"odl's) partite construction~\cite{Nevsetvril1989} (see~\cite{nevsetvril2018ramsey} for its adaptation to partial orders) which has proved to be a very versatile tool in the structural Ramsey theory.
-Partite construction separates the structural and Ramsey arguments.
-Ramsey objects are constructed by sequences of (structural) products and amalgamations which are derived by a combination of Ramsey and Hales--Jewett theorems.
-In this respect it differs from other proofs of these results which generally represents a structural object by means of tools provided by ``unstructured'' Ramsey theorems (see~\cite[Theorem 12.13]{PromelBook} for Ramsey property of ordered graphs and \cite{Fouche1997} for Ramsey property of partial orders with linear extensions).

-For several decades, it was not clear how to generalize Laver's proof to (countable) restricted structures or structures in non-binary languages.
-Dobrinen's recent proof of Theorem~\ref{thm:trianglefree} started a significant progress.
-Her proof uses a new method of bounding big Ramsey degrees inspired by Harrington's proof of the Halpern--Läuchli theorem, which uses techniques from forcing and the Erd\H os--Rado theorem.
+For several decades, it was not clear how to generalize Laver's proof to (countable) restricted structures or structures in languages with relations of arity three or more.
+Dobrinen's recent proof of Theorem~\ref{thm:trianglefree} ignited a significant burst of progress.
+Her proof uses a new method of bounding big Ramsey degrees inspired by Harrington's proof of the Halpern--Läuchli theorem, which uses techniques from set-theoretic forcing and the Erd\H os--Rado theorem.